 In this article, we will examine how we can find out if a solar power plant produces as much energy as it can, and whether it is well run.
 One of the features that distinguish solar power plants from other power plants is that accessing production information at energy production points is quite costly.
-Because of this high cost, there is always an uncertainty about whether the production of SPPs is good or not.
+Because of this high cost, there is always uncertainty about whether the production of SPPs is good or not.

-Let me open the subject;
+Let me explain the subject;

 The input of the solar panels, which is the production point in solar power plants, is the solar energy falling on the panel.
 If we could put one radiation sensor on each panel and get production data from each panel, there would be no uncertainty, we would be able to calculate the energy that the whole plant should have produced with simple mathematical formulas.

 The high cost of accessing this production information and the need to eliminate uncertainties in the power plant are the main reasons for the development of Solarify.

 Solarify's artificial intelligence learns the production points in your power plant according to the reference radiation values and creates a model and predicts the required energy production with 98% accuracy through this model.
 This modeling, when used in conjunction with an interactive ticketing system, shows how a plant is managed and whether it actually produces as much energy as it should.
 What do we need first?

 1. Solarify is running at the power plant 2.
 At least 1 radiation sensor in your plant 3.
 Entering the simulation report of the plant including monthly production, radiation, and ambient temperature into the system 4.
 Active use of an interactive ticketing system 5.
 Tracking spare parts movements in the plant with the Solarify system